Nikon FG: Flash Exposure Control

-The FG was also Nippon Kogaku’s first amateur level SLR to have through-the-lens TTL off-the-film (OTF) electronic flash automation.
-However this technology was first introduced with the Olympus OM-2 in 1976. and was also used previously in the Nikon F3 introduced in 1980.
+The FG was also Nippon Kogaku's first amateur level SLR to have through-the-lens (TTL) off-the-film (OTF) electronic flash automation.
+This technology was first introduced with the Olympus OM-2 in 1976. and was also used previously in the Nikon F3 introduced in 1980.
 TTL OTF flash exposure control is more precise than previous methods as it measures the flash exposure at the film plane rather than at the flash itself.
-Correct flash exposure is achieved via a SPD cell at the base of the mirror box, which measures light reflected back from the film plane.
+Correct flash exposure is achieved via an SPD cell at the base of the mirror box, which measures light reflected back from the film plane.

 The FG can only connect to flashes via the hot shoe connection, as it lacks a PC sync socket.
 Flashes which do not have a hot shoe can be used with a hot shoe-sync cord adapter.